WE’RE remembering some iconic moments in the history of the Light Blues with some great top ten features relating to Rangers from our archive.

-This time around, we’ve picked out what we reckon are the best celebrations we’ve seen while Follow Following the Light Blues.
+This time around, we’ve picked out some of the best celebrations we’ve seen while Follow Following the Light Blues.

 1 Gabriel Amato v Celtic 07/11/1999